suzuito/chat001-web-angular/SMOKETEST.md

 * Click a room in which agent is and route to RoomMessageComponent

 * Notifications for recieving room message.

+#### AgentAvatarEditorComponent

+* Display DialogConfirm when user will leave this page.

 #### RoomsComponent